Tahoe National Forest

 Tahoe National Forest is a United States National Forest located in California, northwest of Lake Tahoe.
 It includes the 8587 ft peak of Sierra Buttes, near Sierra City, which has views of Mount Lassen and Mount Shasta.
 It is located in parts of six counties: Sierra, Placer, Nevada, Yuba, Plumas and El Dorado.
 The forest has a total area of 871,495 acres.
 Its headquarters is in Nevada City, California.
 There are local ranger district offices in Camptonville, Foresthill, Sierraville and Truckee.

 Tahoe National Forest has many natural and man-made resources for the enjoyment of its visitors, including hundreds of lakes and reservoirs (most notably Boca Reservoir), river canyons carving through granite bedrock, and many miles of trails including a portion of the Pacific Crest Trail.
 The National Wilderness Preservation System's Granite Chief Wilderness is close by to Tahoe City, where many trails branch out into the Wilderness.

 The forest also serves as the water supply headwaters for the towns of Lincoln, Auburn and Rocklin.
 Reno, Nevada and Sparks, Nevada also receive their water from the Truckee River which runs through both cities on its way to its terminus at Pyramid Lake.
 It is also home to three wolverines.

 Overview

+Tracked from as far as 2 thousand years ago, the Washoe tribe were the native indigenous who located in Tahoe National Forest before discovery and colonization of America.
+The Washoe used Lake Tahoe as a main source for food and hunting focusing on fishing and milling sites.
+Their camps were made along lush meadows and streams that parted from the lake.
+Here they lived peacefully and undisturbed until the Gold Rush in 1849 when people all over the world traveled to California where the Washoe where their territory was encroached and overthrown by miners.

 The Forest Reserves were established in 1893 to halt uncontrolled exploitation of its resources.
 In California, the Sierra Forest Reserve consisted of over 4000000 acre.
 Tahoe was originally established as the Lake Tahoe Forest Reserve on April 13, 1899.
 The name was changed to Tahoe on October 3, 1905.